Running on different computers

 You will need to manually configure SimConnect if you're running the simulators on different computers.
 This will also require that you switch off of the "automatic" provider.

-On the machine where your simulator is running:
+On the machine where your simulator is running

 - Locate your

-file.
+SimConnect.xmlfile.
 The location can vary depending on which simulator you are using.
 The file also may not exist, in which case you need to create it.

-The location for SimConnect.xml
+The location for SimConnect.xml is usually:

-file to allow remote connections into the PC, this should look like the following (there may be other entries in the file):
+Edit the SimConnect.xml file to allow remote connections into the PC, this should look like the following (there may be other entries in the file):

 <SimConnect.Comm>